Short-wave Infrared Light emitters based on Colloidal Quantum Dot Technology

 • Spectroscopy for food quality and health monitoring

-These applications highlight the significant market size, especially with the entry into volume markets including consumer electronics and automotive.
-This demand has led to the first commercial appearances of low-cost CMOS compatible SWIR photodetectors and image sensors.
+These applications represent a huge market size, especially with the entry into volume markets including consumer electronics and automotive.
+This has led to the first commercial appearances of low-cost CMOS compatible SWIR photodetectors and image sensors.

 Challenges in Optical Sources